Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/boxes/leaf.md

 So we can fill in our picture

 ```
-LeafRequest ---> FloatingLeaf ---> AnchoredLeaf ---> LeafStyle
+LeafRequest ---> FloatingLeaf ---> AnchoredLeaf ---> AuxLeaf
 ```

-Note that FloatingLeaf and AnchoredLeaf actually contain the ultimate LeafStyle inside of them!
+Note that FloatingLeaf and AnchoredLeaf actually contain the ultimate AuxLeaf inside of them!
 It is generated during this process.
-It is simply that once a leaf has been anchored and the transforms applied, the rest of their contents is sloughed, leaving the LeafStyle visible.
+It is simply that once a leaf has been anchored and the transforms applied, the rest of their contents is sloughed, leaving the AuxLeaf visible.

 ## The Up And Down Algorithm